gaultier/blog/optimization-tales-cockroachdb-part2-slow-logout.md

 Let's see what these anomalies are:

-- Non-repeateable reads: "Non-repeatable reads return different row values because a concurrent transaction updated the values in between reads".
+- Non-repeatable reads: "Non-repeatable reads return different row values because a concurrent transaction updated the values in between reads".
 Since we do not do more than one read, we are not affected by that.
 - Phantom reads: "Phantom reads return different rows because a concurrent transaction changed the set of rows that satisfy the row search": we do not write to any of the columns included in the `WHERE` criteria, these are constant (e.g. the session token).
 So we are not affected by that either.
 - Lost update anomaly: "The READ COMMITTED conditions that permit non-repeatable reads and phantom reads also permit lost update anomalies, where an update from a transaction appears to be "lost" because it is overwritten by a concurrent transaction".
 We do not care of that because as long as one write `active = false` on the row succeeds, all subsequent writes are irrelevant.
 In fact, this is our goal: to avoid redundant updates.
 - Write skew anomaly: "two concurrent transactions each read values that the other subsequently updates".
 We also are fine with that: in the worst case, our transaction will read `active` as `true` when another concurrent transaction has already set it to `false`, and our transaction will do one redundant write.
 Completely fine.